clempat/blog/content/blog/my-todoist-setup-2021/index.md

 Depending on Todoist new features this Setup can even become better.

 This is it.
-I really hope you will be able to use something from this post. bi
+I really hope you will be able to use something from this post.